MaxHalford/eaopt/README.md

 ## A note on parallelism

 Genetic algorithms are famous for being [embarrassingly parallel](https://www.wikiwand.com/en/Embarrassingly_parallel).
-Most of the operations used in the GA can be run indepently each one from another.
+Most of the operations used in the GA can be run independently each one from another.
 For example individuals can be mutated in parallel because mutation doesn't have any side effects.

 One approach I considered was to run the individual operations in parallel.
 Basically a parallel loop would apply all the necessary operations to a set of individuals.
 First of all this isn't as simple as it seems, the prime issue being the [race condition](https://www.wikiwand.com/en/Embarrassingly_parallel) that can occur when applying crossover.
 Moreover the initialization overhead was relatively too large, mainly because mutation and evaluation can be *too* fast for a thread to be viable.